keithbuhler/keithbuhler.github.io/slideshows/business14integrity.md

 - Yet receiving input does not eliminate potential biases
 - Decision makers should strive to be impartial and unbiased

+</section><section data-markdown>

 ### Norm 2: Procedural Fairness in Pay

+- Do CEOs receive unfair proportion of surplus?
+- Perhaps CEOs have a "market rate", so their salary is determined by the market
+- However, even this market rate is biased in favor of CEOs, who help set rates
+- How to overcome this bias?

 </section><section data-markdown>

+### Agency theory
+- Agency theory is the observation that agents, even leaders committed to the good of the group, tend to seek their own good
+- One answer: align incentives of individual with the incentives of the group
+- That is, give pay with stock options so that the CEO benefits only when the company benefits
+- This lead to a conflict of interest: cheating on accounting
+- Conclusion: people are selfish, yes, but also immoral.
+Selfishness and immorality are two different things.

+</section><section data-markdown>

 ### Norm 4: Incentives

+- Morality is about the ideal (what ought to be)
+- But humans are real (what is)
+- So business ethics needs constant input from psychology, sociology, economics, and common sense

 </section><section data-markdown>